cwabbott0/mali-isa-docs/Midgard.md

     14-15: Branch condition
         01 - branch if r31.w is false
         10 - branch if r31.w is true
+        11 - branch if writeout dependencies not yet met

 For unconditional branches, it looks like this: